1. Is it correct to believe that omega 6’s are always bad?

 As explained above, the western diet is estimated to have undergone a huge shift in the omega 6 to 3 content since 1900.
 Many place the spike in neolithic disease at this concomitant spike over the last 110 years.
 I do not.
 The biggest problem in my view is the loss of control of the redox potential in the extracellular matrix.
 Our bodies target ratio’s of EFA should still be capable of oxygen-transference ratio of a maximum of 6 to 1 omega-6 to omega-3 for good functioning.
 So if you understand biology, humans need more O6 fats than O3 fats normally in their diet to function optimally.
-This idea shocked the you kids I spoke too.
+This idea shocked the young paleo kids I spoke too.
 So it should now be clear that AA is not the dark side!
 If we could get it to two to three to one ratio it likely would be ideal, but with today food sources I think this is rather difficult to do without a lot of money and time.

 A word of caution: I am one of the few in this community who think there is a major benefit to 06’s in mammalian biochemistry.
 The real problem we have with 0mega 6’s are the shear number and amount in balancing the 0mega 3’s for ideal proper cell membrane signaling.
 This ratio is critically tied to the environment we are adapted too because this links it to the redox potential of the extracellular matrix.
 Most in our community fail to realize this point, because they really do not understand how mammalians use 0mega 6’s to their advantage.